Distributed Multi-User Secret Sharing

 \section{Abstract}

-A distributed secret sharing system is considered that consists of a dealer, $n$ storage nodes, and $m$ users.
-Each user is given access to a certain subset of storage nodes where it can download the data.
-The dealer wants to securely convey a specific secret $s_j$ to user $j$ via storage nodes, for $j=1,2,\dots,m$, in such a way that no user gets any information about other users' secrets in an information-theoretic sense.
-To this end, we propose to study protocols where the dealer encodes secrets into several secret shares and loads them into the storage nodes.
-Given a certain number of storage nodes we find the maximum number of users that can be served in such protocols and construct schemes that achieve this.
-We further define two major properties for such distributed secret sharing systems; \emph{communication complexity} is defined as the total amount of data that needs to be downloaded by users in order to reconstruct their secrets; and \emph{storage overhead} is defined as the total amount of data loaded by the dealer into the storage nodes normalized by the total size of secrets.
-Lower bounds on minimum communication complexity and storage overhead are characterized given any $n$ and $m$.
-Furthermore, we construct distributed secret sharing protocols, under certain conditions on the system parameters, that attain these lower bounds thereby providing schemes that are optimal in terms of both the communication complexity and storage overhead.
-It is shown how to modify the proposed protocols in order to construct schemes for any set of parameters while providing a \emph{nearly optimal} storage overhead.
+We consider a distributed secret sharing system that consists of a dealer, $n$ storage nodes, and $m$ users.
+Each user is given access to a certain subset of storage nodes, where it can download the stored data.
+The dealer wants to securely convey a specific secret $s_j$ to user $j$ via storage nodes, for $j=1,2,\dots,m$.
+More specifically, two secrecy conditions are considered in this multi-user context.
+The \textit{weak} secrecy condition is that each user does not get any information about the individual secrets of other users, while the \textit{perfect} secrecy condition implies that a user does not get any information about the collection of all other users' secrets.
+In this system, the dealer encodes secrets into several secret shares and loads them into the storage nodes.
+Given a certain number of storage nodes we find the maximum number of users that can be served in such a system and construct schemes that achieve this with perfect secrecy.
+We further define two major properties for such distributed secret sharing systems; \emph{communication complexity} is defined as the total amount of data that users need to download in order to reconstruct their secrets; and \emph{storage overhead} is defined as the total size of data loaded by the dealer into the storage nodes normalized by the total size of secrets.
+Lower bounds on the minimum communication complexity and the storage overhead are characterized given any $n$ and $m$.
+We construct distributed secret sharing protocols, under certain conditions on the system parameters, that attain the lower bound on the communication complexity while providing perfect secrecy.
+Furthermore, we construct protocols, again under certain conditions, that simultaneously attain the lower bounds on the communication complexity and the storage overhead while providing weak secrecy, thereby demonstrating schemes that are optimal in terms of both parameters.
+It is shown how to modify the proposed protocols in order to construct schemes with \emph{balanced} storage load and communication complexity.